 Upcoming Hot Glass Experiences:

 Due to their popularity and limited number of spaces available,

 pre-registration is required for Hot Glass Experiences.
 Ages 9+

-Open Studio occurs the third Saturday of each month from Noon to 4 p.m.
-During Open Studio, visitors can drop in to participate a variety of glass fusing activities (such as jewelry or hand print making), or pre-register for hot glass experiences (such as paperweight making).
+Fused-Glass Workshops occur the third Saturday of each month from Noon to 4 p.m.
+During this creative workshop, visitors can drop in to participate a variety of glass-fusing activities (such as jewelry or hand print making), or pre-register for hot glass experiences (such as paperweight making).
 Learn more...

 Private Glass Instruction consists of spending a minimum of two hours with a professional artist in The Works Glass Studio.
 Dress requirements: closed-toe shoes; clothes made of natural, non-flammable fibers; long hair tied back.
 Participants keep what they make after the objects cool slowly in a kiln overnight.